 Successful establishment of all lawn types relies on proper soil preparation.
 Preparation for establishing a lawn usually begins after construction activities have finished, or before topsoil has been introduced.

 Without preparing your soil properly, your lawn can suffer from poor soil drainage, compaction, pH or fertility problems that could have otherwise been simply prevented.

-- Kill off any existing vegetation using glyphosate or a similar non-selective herbicide.
+Kill off any existing vegetation using glyphosate or a similar non-selective herbicide like RoundUp.
 You may need 2 applications to ensure all existing vegetation is completely eradicated.

-- Upon completion of a new build it is recommended to strip the top layer of your soil by around 150mm (six inches) and this will ensure the removal of any debris, clay or poor growing medium.
+Upon completion of a new build it is recommended to strip the top layer of your soil by around 150mm (six inches).
+This will ensure the removal of any debris, clay or poor growing medium.

-- Depending on your existing base, add in any soil required to make sure you have the appropriate base for turf.
-A sand-soil base is always preferred.
-If you have a clay base you will need to de-compact this and add sand soil.
+Depending on your existing base, add in any soil required to make sure you have the appropriate base for turf.
+An 80/20 sandy loam or a turf underlay mix is preferred.
+We recommend bringing in at least 80-100mm of quality soil.
+If you have a clay base you will need to de-compact this, use a clay breaker like gypsum and add sand soil.
+For more information on how to amend a clay base for turf, check out our blog here.
 If your base is already sandy, look at mixing in some organics to boost nutrients.

-- Finally, it’s time to get your levels correct.
-When looking to lay turf flush with an edge, keep your soil about 30-40mm below this height to allow for the thickness of the turf.
-Smooth out the rest of your soil, remembering to factor in drainage as you do so, the grade of your lawn area should slope enough to allow surface water to drain away quickly.
+Finally, it’s time to get your levels correct.
+When looking to lay turf flush with an edge, keep your soil about 30-40mm below this height.
+This will allow for the thickness of the turf.
+Smooth out the rest of your soil, remembering to factor in drainage as you do so.
+The grade of your lawn area should slope enough to allow surface water to drain away quickly.

 Check with your local LSA supplier if you are unsure if your soil is suitable or if you have any other questions on specific soil information for your area.